-While it’s not something we particularly enjoy thinking about, the reality is even a single person and only a single person toy will likely expose to its owner all sorts of nastiness if it’s not properly maintained as well as when carelessly handled, like how going from your anus to your vagina without a thorough cleaning between one and the other is a sure-fire way to contract serious infections like vaginitis.
+Though it’s not something we particularly enjoy thinking about, the reality is even a single person and only a single person toy will likely expose to its owner all sorts of nastiness if it’s not properly maintained.
+This includes being carelessly handled, like how going from your anus to your vagina without a thorough cleaning between one and the other is a sure-fire way to contract serious infections like vaginitis.

 The risks skyrocket when sex toys are recklessly shared with someone else, opening the door to a host of other nasties such as syphilis, chlamydia, herpes, HPV, shigella, and on rare occasions far more dangerous ones like HIV and hepatitis.